hokashun/docsify/docs/README.md

-## docsify
+## RoCS

 > A magical documentation site generator.

 ## What it is

-Docsify generates your documentation website on the fly.
-Unlike GitBook, it does not generate static html files.
-Instead, it smartly loads and parses your Markdown files and displays them as a website.
-To start using it, all you need to do is create an `index.html` and [deploy it on GitHub Pages](deploy.md).
+The Robot Control System, known as RoCS, is an advanced software framework designed for precise management and control of robotic systems.
+It consists of two primary components: the upper computer and the lower computer. [deploy it on GitHub Pages](deploy.md).

 See the [Quick start](quickstart.md) guide for more details.